explorerhq/sql-explorer/README.rst

 .. image:: https://travis-ci.org/epantry/django-sql-explorer.png?branch=master

-**Upgrading from previous verion**
+**Upgrading from previous version**

-As of version 0.5, South migrations have been introduced to handle model schema changes.
+As of version 0.5, South migrations are used to handle model schema changes.
 After upgrading to 0.5, you will have to convert Explorer to a south app by faking the first migration:

 ``python manage.py migrate explorer 0001 --fake``